-Students can be talented but not excel if they lack confidence.
+Students can be talented at a sport and still not excel if they lack confidence.

 A lack of confidence in gymnastics can be frustrating and concerning.
 It’s difficult to see an athlete who has great talent be unable to compete at their full ability due to low confidence or fear of failure.
-Not only is it frustrating, but can even be dangerous.
-Without the confidence and focus- there is a greater risk of injury.
+Not only is it frustrating, it can even be dangerous and leave you looking for tips from team members on helping your gymnast develop confidence.

 The confidence building “team” includes coaches, parents/family and teammates (or classmates).

-What is confidence – really?
-It is the sum of all of the positive and negative input and experiences in the gymnast’s life that he or she relates (consciously or subconsciously) to performance.
+Confidence is the sum of all the positive and negative input and experiences in the gymnast’s life that he or she relates (consciously or subconsciously) to performance.
 The gymnast must be able to control mental state, banishing negative mental images and reinforcing positive ones.

-“Coaching” isn’t just about physical development, but includes the ability to help gymnasts build the confidence they need to win in the face of competitive pressures, which are often much higher in gymnastics than in other sports.
+“Coaching” isn’t just about physical development but includes helping gymnasts build the confidence they need to win in the face of competitive pressures, which are often much higher in gymnastics than in other sports.

 So when confidence is waning or lacking, what can you do?

-Is the lack of confidence associated with other aspects in her life, or specifically to gymnastics?
+- Is the lack of confidence associated with other aspects in their life, or specifically to gymnastics?

-The solution is directly dependent on the reason for the lack of confidence.
+Second, identify the solution that is the source of the athlete’s lack of confidence.

-A recent fall on a particular skill might lead to fear of another fall, pain or injury, but fear of letting someone down might stem from much larger issues that may relate to several members of the confidence building “team”.
+A recent fall on an apparatus when doing a skill might lead to fear of another fall, or the fear of experiencing pain or injury.
+There could also be the fear of letting someone down, and this fear could relate to several members of the confidence building “team”.

 #1 – The “Team” Needs to Work to Build Each Gymnasts Confidence